 DIY Pocket Dog Bed

 Make your dog this cozy dog bed with a built in pocket for extra snuggly warmth.
-This is a guide about making a DIY pocket dog bed.
+This is a page about making a DIY pocket dog bed.

 This has an inside pillow filled with fiberfill and a removable cover for washing with a pocket, so my dog thinks he is sleeping "under the blankets".